terraform-ibm-modules/terraform-ibm-event-streams/solutions/fscloud/README.md

-# IBM Event Streams that meets Financial Services Cloud requirements
+# Event Streams for IBM Cloud - Financial Services Cloud solution

-This architecture creates Event Streams that meets Financial Services Cloud requirements and supports provisioning the following resources:
+This architecture creates an Event Streams for IBM Cloud Enterprise plan instance which is IBM Cloud® Financial Services certified.
+The solution supports provisioning the following resources:

-- A resource group, if one is not passed in.
+- (Optional) A resource group
-- IBM Event Streams supporting Financial Services Cloud requirements
+- An Event Streams for IBM Cloud Enterprise plan instance, set up with KMS encryption to encrypt data.
+- (Optional) Topics
+- (Optional) Schemas
+- Context Based Restriction rules for the instance

 ![da-fscloud](../../reference-architecture/da-fscloud.svg)

 ## Before you begin

+To deploy your Event Streams instance you need:
+- Hyper Protect Crypto Services instance,
-- You need a Hyper Protect Crypto Services instance and root key available in the region that you want to deploy your Event Streams instance to.
+- root key CRN of a Hyper Protect Crypto Services instance and
+- configure an authorization policy to allow the Event Streams service to access the Hyper Protect Crypto Services instance.